polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/build-custom-pallet/pallet-unit-testing.md

 ## Set Up the Testing Environment

-### Create Test Configuration Files

 To effectively create the test environment for your pallet, you'll need to follow these steps:

+1. Move to the project directory

+    ```bash
+    cd custom-pallet
+    ```

-1. Add the required dependencies to your test configuration in the `Cargo.toml` file of the pallet:
+2. Add the required dependencies to your test configuration in the `Cargo.toml` file of the pallet:

     ```toml
-    --8<-- 'code/tutorials/polkadot-sdk/parachains/build-custom-pallet/pallet-unit-testing/Cargo-dev-dependencies.toml'
+    --8<-- 'code/tutorials/polkadot-sdk/parachains/build-custom-pallet/pallet-unit-testing/cargo-dev-dependencies.toml'
     ```

-2. Create a `mock.rs` and a `tests.rs` files (leave these files empty for now, they will be filled in later):
+3. Create a `mock.rs` and a `tests.rs` files (leave these files empty for now, they will be filled in later):

     ```bash
-    touch mock.rs
+    touch src/mock.rs
-    touch tests.rs
+    touch src/tests.rs
     ```

-3. Include them in your `lib.rs` module:
+4. Include them in your `lib.rs` module:

     ```rust
     #[cfg(test)]